Afghanistan: LGBTQ people fear for their lives under Taliban rule | DW | 10.09.2021

 Afghan-American LGBTQ activist Nemat Sadat told DW that in the first two weeks after the Taliban takeover, he received 357 messages from members of the Afghan LGBTQ community, but only one of them had managed to leave the country.
 She was able to leave for Spain.

-Sadat compiled a list of LGBTQ individuals and submitted it to the US State Department, but since the US had ended its evacuation mission on Aug.
-31, the plan to evacuate LGBTQ people has become more difficult to execute.
-"It's going to be a long fight," Sadat said, "it's going to be a multi-year project."
+Sadat compiled a list of LGBTQ individuals and submitted it to the US State Department, but since the US had ended its evacuation mission on August 31, the plan to evacuate LGBTQ people has become more difficult to execute.
+"It's going to be a long fight," Sadat said.
+"It's going to be a multi-year project."

 But Sadat is not sure how much time his fellow Afghan LGBTQ brothers and sisters still have.